Subway Challenge: 469 stations

 After the 7 Subway Extension opened in September 2015, Ahn's previous record was invalidated.
 On July 23, 2016, he completed another such trip, and despite the addition of one station, he beat his previous record while completing the new 469-station challenge.
 This record was officially validated by Guinness World Records on August 26, 2016.
 He began his trip at Rockaway Park–Beach 116th Street in Queens and finished at Flushing–Main Street.

+472 stations

+After the Second Avenue Subway opened in January 2017, Ahn's previous record was once again invalidated, and the record sat unclaimed for over six years.
+On April 17, 2023, Kate Jones traveled through all 472 stations, including the Second Avenue Subway stops, in 22 hours, 14 minutes, and 10 seconds.
+She was the first woman to set the record.
+Guinness World Records confirmed Jones's record in mid-May 2023.

 In popular culture

 A 2004 Class B attempt to traverse the system was documented in a short film entitled New Lots.

 A 2003 Class B attempt was the main topic of a Discovery Times Channel documentary on the subway.

 Other systems

 The corresponding record for the London Underground (Tube Challenge) has had many holders since 1960.
 London and New York have always been the most notable systems for this record.
 Between 1967 and 1992, records for a few other subway networks were considered, attempted and appeared in the Guinness Books.
 Since 1993, only the London Underground record has been published with decreasing regularity, and Guinness only considered London and New York for this record category.
 However, since 2011, other systems have been considered again.

 The first other network to be granted a record was the Paris Métro; Alan Paul Jenkins achieved a time of 11 hours and 13 minutes for travelling to 270 stations (with 7 closed) on August 30, 1967.
 The next record was set on 13 August 2011 by Adham Fisher, who visited 300 stations in 13 hours, 37 minutes and 54 seconds.

 The Berlin U-Bahn had its first record set on May 2, 2014, by Michael Wurm, Henning Colsman-Freyberger, Rudolf von Grot and Oliver Ziemek.
 They visited the 173 stations in 7 hours, 33 minutes and 15 seconds.
 This was beaten by Adham Fisher on May 26, 2017, with a new time of 6 hours, 53 minutes and 24 seconds.

+The first official record set and recognized by Guinness on the Delhi Metro was on August 29, 2021, by Prafull Singh, a Revenue Inspector for Delhi Metro Rail Corporation, covering 254 stations in 16 hours, 2 minutes and 17 seconds.
+Although, this record was beaten earlier by Delhiite Shashank Manu on April 14, 2021 with a time of 15 hours, 22 minutes 49 seconds covering all 286 stations, it was not recognized by Guinness as a result of a mix up until June 25, 2023.